For George, a North Carolina resident now in his mid-60s, quitting marijuana was no problem.

-The Drug of Choice
+The drug of choice

-A study she conducted on medical marijuana users revealed that 40 percent of them were substituting marijuana for alcohol, 26 percent were substituting it for other illicit drugs, and 66 percent for prescription drugs.
+A study she conducted on medical marijuana users revealed that 40 percent of them had substituted marijuana for alcohol, 26 percent for other illicit drugs, and 66 percent for prescription drugs.

-“I’ve always found quitting marijuana to be easy when I needed to because of travel reasons or personal reasons or professional or what have you.
-I do know for certain that when I’ve been on vacation for a long time, and obviously I’m not smoking, I subconsciously substitute alcohol.
+“I’ve always found quitting marijuana to be easy when I needed to because of travel reasons or personal reasons, or professional, or what have you,” he told Healthline.
+“I do know for certain that when I’ve been on vacation for a long time, and obviously I’m not smoking, I subconsciously substitute alcohol.
 I do drink more alcohol to ‘take the edge off.’”

-Building Up a Tolerance
+Building up a tolerance

 The brain may become resistant to the effects of the drug in an effort to protect itself, so that next time the person uses the drug, it doesn’t have as strong an effect.
 In order to feel the same high, the person has to take larger and larger doses.

 One study found that people who use marijuana have fewer receptors in their brain for endogenous cannabinoids, the signaling molecules that marijuana’s active component, THC, mimics.
 THC also affects the brain’s reward system and the release of the “pleasure hormone” dopamine.

-“All of the drugs, whether legal or illegal, that can cause addiction apparently can stimulate dopamine signaling in the main pleasure center of the brain...
-By stimulating dopamine, they activate the main reward centers of the brain.
+“All of the drugs, whether legal or illegal, that can cause addiction apparently can stimulate dopamine signaling in the main pleasure center of the brain.… By stimulating dopamine, they activate the main reward centers of the brain.
 This is why when someone takes a drug, it is pleasurable.”

 “The problem isn’t that they are releasing less dopamine, but that the dopamine stimulation in the brain is having a very attenuated effect,” Volkow said.
 “The brain doesn’t know what to do with the dopamine.
 The dopamine signal is not being heard, not communicating properly downstream.”

 Volkow thinks that this decreased response to dopamine is likely caused by marijuana use.
-Another possibility is that marijuana users who become abusers have a dopamine system that’s naturally less responsive, making them more vulnerable to abusing the drug.
+Another possibility is that marijuana users who become misusers have a dopamine system that’s naturally less responsive, making them more vulnerable to abusing the drug.

 “The most common genetic legacy relating to addiction is inherited boredom,” explained Stalcup.
 “It’s a group of kids we call born bored.
 What they have scientifically is a pleasure system that’s about 20 percent below normal.
 When they first try a drug, like cannabis, the lights go on.
 They say ‘Doc, this is the way I’m supposed to feel.
 I’m so bored.
 But I don’t care if I’m bored when I’m high.’